M41k0n-Mk/KSecureVPN/README.md

 ## Architecture & Communication

 KSecureVPN currently supports **encrypted peer-to-peer communication** between connected clients through a central server.
 While it provides a solid foundation for VPN development, it functions as a "VPN overlay network" rather than a full internet VPN.

+### Transport Layer: UDP
+KSecureVPN uses **UDP (User Datagram Protocol)** instead of TCP for its transport layer.
+This choice provides several advantages for VPN implementations:

+- **Lower Latency:** UDP eliminates TCP's connection overhead and retransmission delays, resulting in faster packet forwarding.
+- **Better Performance on Lossy Networks:** VPNs often operate over unreliable connections; UDP handles packet loss more gracefully without blocking on retransmissions.
+- **Reduced Overhead:** No three-way handshake or keep-alive mechanisms, making it lighter for real-time applications.
+- **Foundation for Reliability:** While UDP doesn't guarantee delivery, the application layer can add sequence numbers or acknowledgments if needed for critical packets.

+However, this means authentication and control messages are sent unreliably.
+In practice, retries can be implemented at the application level for important frames.

 ### Current Capabilities ✅
 - **Peer-to-Peer Communication**: Clients can exchange IP packets through the encrypted server